scrapy/scrapy/docs/topics/media-pipeline.rst

     IMAGES_URLS_FIELD = 'field_name_for_your_images_urls'
     IMAGES_RESULT_FIELD = 'field_name_for_your_processed_images'

-If you need something more complex and want to override the custom pipeline behaviour, see :ref:`topics-media-pipeline-override`.
+If you need something more complex, consider subclassing :class:`FilesPipeline <scrapy.pipelines.files.FilesPipeline>` or :class:`ImagesPipeline <scrapy.pipelines.images.ImagesPipeline>`.

 If you have multiple image pipelines inheriting from ImagePipeline and you want to have different settings in different pipelines you can set setting keys